Aerospace Operations Command: Anti-aircraft artillery

 Anti-aircraft defense is another aspect of active aerospace defense.
 The Air Force infantry anti-aircraft defense units and the Army's Anti-Aircraft Defense Command are permanent links within SISDABRA.
 The Navy's anti-aircraft defense may participate as an occasional link, either through ships used in local anti-aircraft defense or through the Brazilian Marine Corps' Aerotactical Control and Anti-Aircraft Defense Battalion.
 In any case, the Army, Air Force and marines exclusively employ short-range air defense systems, and medium range/medium altitude defenses are a gap in their capabilities.
 The Ministry of Defense has an ongoing project to acquire anti-aircraft missiles of this kind for all three branches of the Armed Forces.

 The relationship between aerospace defenses in multiple branches can be demonstrated by COMAE's 2019 Anti-aircraft Shield Exercise.
-Air Force and Navy aircraft simulated and aerial attack, which was detected by the usual surveillance systems as well as ship radars from the Atlântico helicopter carrier and Liberal frigate.
+Air Force and Navy aircraft simulated an aerial attack, which was detected by the usual surveillance systems as well as ship radars from the helicopter carrier Atlântico and frigate Liberal.
 Army and Air Force anti-aircraft defenses simulated their reaction as part of SISDABRA.